 No member of the Compensation Committee is or has been an officer or employee of the Company.
-No member of the Compensation Committee is, or was in 2023, an executive officer of another entity at which one of our executive officers serves, or served in 2023, on either the board of directors or the compensation committee.
+No member of the Compensation Committee is, or was in 2024, an executive officer of another entity at which one of our executive officers serves, or served in 2024, on either the board of directors or the compensation committee.
 Messrs.
-Kleinman and Zelter, who serve as executive officers and directors of AGM, also serve as directors and executive officers of AAM, our controlled subsidiary that does not have a board committee overseeing compensation.
+Kleinman and Zelter, who serve as executive officers and directors of AGM, also serve as directors and executive officers of AAM, our controlled subsidiary that does not have a board committee overseeing compensation (Mr. Zelter ceased to serve as an executive officer of AAM on January 15, 2025, at which time he became President of AGM and John Zito became Co-President of AAM and an executive officer of AGM).
 In addition, our CEO, Mr. Rowan, and Mr. Belardi, who is AHL's chief executive officer and a director of AGM, serve on the executive committee of the board of directors of AHL.
 The AHL executive committee is responsible for the compensation of the named executive officers of AHL other than Mr. Belardi.
 For information about related person transactions involving members of our Board of Directors, see "Certain Relationships and Related Transactions and Director Independence."